yuanbaowen521/Collections/README.txt

 (1:yes, 0:no), H3K27ac ChIP-seq density (rpm/bp), read density in corresponding input sample (rpm/bp).
 enhancer_super_genes_bed_format containing 86 files, each a pair of UCSC Genome Browser tracks.
 Tracks displayed in black are all stitched enhancers.
 Tracks displayed in red are superenhancers.
 File_document.txt is a documkent of these 86 files.
+Please refer paper: Super-Enhancers in the Control of Cell Identity and Disease

 Also, the website http://162.129.231.130/EnhancerAtlas/link.php provides more information about enhancers.
 #################################################################################################################